-Dr. Michael Kinsey is a post-doctoral psychologist at the Williamsburg Therapy Group who provides psychotherapy to adults, couples, and children.
+Dr. Michael Kinsey is a licensed psychologist at the Williamsburg Therapy Group who provides psychotherapy to adults, couples, and children.
 He is skilled at quickly identifying most immediate and concerning areas of distress in addition to outlining and providing short and long-term options for treatment.

 Dr. Kinsey has extensive experience working with trauma, anxiety, depression, psychosis, as well as long-standing difficulties in relationships with self and others.
 He has extensive training in psychoanalysis/psychodynamic psychotherapy, cognitive therapy, dialectical behavior therapy, existential psychotherapy, and attachment-based interventions.